Providing Emergency Eye Care Services in Chandler

 - Sudden appearance of light flashes or floaters

 While an eye infection like conjunctivitis (pink eye) usually doesn’t require emergency eye care, if you think you have an eye infection, it’s important to see your eye doctor as soon as possible for a diagnosis and treatment.

 - Sudden double vision

-- DO NOT use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye.
+- Don’t use dry cotton (including cotton swabs) or sharp instruments (such as tweezers) on the eye

-- DO NOT attempt to remove an embedded object.
+- Don’t attempt to remove an embedded object